 Conserving water outside is a goal every homeowner and business owner should be seeking to attain as our population increases, native habitats decrease, and water sources become limited and compromised.

-Educating consumers on how to conserve water is the primary goal of the Water Resources Conservation Program.
+Educating consumers on how to conserve water is the primary goal of the Water Conservation Program.
 The Water Conservation Program includes both potable (drinking) water and reclaimed water in its conservation message and covers both indoor and outdoor water conservation.

 The Conservation Office promotes water conservation through educational and outreach initiatives including ads, articles, billing inserts, videos, public speaking engagements, and events.
 It creates and distributes educational materials on a wide range of conservation topics, with particular emphasis on outside conservation.

 Through the services and programs it provides, the Conservation Office strives to increase awareness about the importance of water conservation and provide tools to help consumers use water efficiently.